 We had such fun at Ami & Struan’s wedding at Carlowrie Castle on Saturday; I hope to write more about it another time, but I felt I had to share this particular idea ASAP.

-When you’re getting married, you usually choose a few people to do readings; it’s a traditional way to honour and involve a few people who didn’t make the cut for the wedding party, but I encourage all my couples to think about different ways to involve as many of the guests as possible and this one’s a belter!
+When you’re getting married, you usually choose a few people to do readings; it’s a traditional way to honour people who didn’t make the cut for bride or groom’s party, but I encourage all my couples to think about different ways to involve your wedding guests as possible and this one’s a belter!

 The first time I saw this idea was when I conducted a wedding blessing ceremony for Rex and Paul at Lennoxlove ten years ago.
 Same sex marriage wasn’t legal then, but their wedding was every bit as moving and powerful as any legal ceremony I’ve ever conducted.